BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setup-Guide/Installing-BetonQuest.md

 icon: octicons/download-24
 ---
 # Installation

-1. In order to use [BetonQuest](https://betonquest.org/) you (obviously) need to add the "_BetonQuest.jar_" that you downloaded from Spigot to the "_plugins_" folder in the server.
+1. In order to use [BetonQuest](../../../Downloads/index.md) you (obviously) need to add the "_BetonQuest.jar_" to the "_plugins_" folder in the server.
+If you haven't downloaded it yet, you can get it from the [downloads page](../../../Downloads/index.md).

-    !!! bug "Dev Build Documentation Disclaimer"
-        As this is the documentation for the dev builds, you need the latest BetonQuest [2.0.0 dev build](../../../Downloads/index.md) for this tutorial.
-        The Spigot version will NOT work at all.

 2. You also need [Citizens](https://www.spigotmc.org/resources/13811/) for this tutorial.
 If you can't afford to buy it you can download it for free.